coder-gagan/coder-gagan/README.md

 - 👋 Hi, I’m @coder-gagan
-- 👀 Technology is a vast ocean, I am imperfect yet adventurous as Captain Jack Sparrow.
+- 👀 Technology is a vast ocean, I am imperfect yet adventurous as Captain Jack Sparrow
 - 🌱 I’m currently learning Spring Cloud
 - 💞️ I’m looking to collaborate on ... nothing yet!
 - 📫 How to reach me: